vishal13dec/NeuralNetwork/README.md

                         2. Calculus
                                 a.
 Chain Rule of Differentiation

+# Popular Frameworks & Libraries :
-# For the development of Neural Network application, number of software corporations around the world has offered their libraries in languages like PYTHON , C++ , R , JAVA.
+For the development of Neural Network application, number of software corporations around the world has offered their libraries in languages like PYTHON , C++ , R , JAVA.
 However , python language remains the most popular within AI community due to its simplicity and ease of use .Some of the most popular DEEP NEURAL NETWORK frameworks are :
                          1. Tensorflow by GOOGLE
                          2. Theano by BSD
                          3. PYTorch by Facebook